Abolish the Welsh Assembly Party: 2024 United Kingdom general election

 In the 2024 United Kingdom general election, the party stood three candidates.
 Stuart Field in the Vale of Glamorgan received 669 votes (1.5% of the vote).
 Paul Ashton in Wrexham received 480 votes (1.2% of the vote).
 Jonathan Harrington contested the Brecon, Radnor, and Cwm Tawe constituency, securing 372 votes (0.8% of the vote).
 All of them lost their deposit.

+2026 Senedd election campaign

+In March 2026 the party announced in a statement that it would not be putting forward any candidates in the 2026 Senedd election, citing changes to the electoral system and the risk of splitting the anti-devolution vote, stating that the decision followed a "careful assessment" of the new closed-list D’Hondt electoral system and the wider political landscape in Wales.

 Policies

 The party published its manifesto for the 2021 Senedd election in April 2021.
 The key points were: